shumwaymark/sentinelcam/README.rst

 any tracking records generated by the outpost.

-This potentially ravenous fast-food style appetite is to be fed with requests to a **Data Feed**.
+This potentially ravenous fast-food style appetite is to be fed with requests to a ``DataFeed``.
 The Data Feed was conceived as a library to provide application programs with functions for accessing any desired set of images and tracking data produced from an outpost and collected by a **camwatcher**.